MarcSerraPeralta/homelab/JOURNAL.md

 sudo tailscale up --accept-dns=false
 ```
 following the steps in [this post](https://fullmetalbrackets.com/blog/pihole-anywhere-tailscale/#set-up-tailscale).
-The reason for doing that is because our server will now also act as a DNS resolver (because it will have pi-hole in it).
+The reason for doing that is because our server will now also act as a DNS resolver for both the tailnet and the local network (because it will have pi-hole in it).
-When pi-hole starts, it needs to know where to send its own DNS queries by checking the DNS provider for the server,
-so if the server is configured to use pi-hole as its upstream DNS, then we get caught in a recursive loop.
-The flag is to avoid this recursive loop (more info in the [Tailscale docs](https://tailscale.com/kb/1072/client-preferences#use-tailscale-dns-settings)).
+The flag is to avoid a 'recursive loop' (more info in the [Tailscale docs](https://tailscale.com/kb/1072/client-preferences#use-tailscale-dns-settings)),
-The situation is a little bit complex, so I will make sure that I understand it and explain it before continuing.
+which I will explain now.
+First note that the device with the pi-hole acts as both a DNS server for clients and a DNS client (e.g. when searching `google.com` inside the device or doing `apt update`).
+The recursion occurs when the device acts as a client, because when it tries to ask "What is the IP of `google.com`" to the DNS resolver it is basically asking itself "What is the IP og `google.com`" because it is the DNS resolver.
+This ends in a recursion loop.
+This happens in both the tailnet and local network as each one has their own different DNS resolver.

+For the local network, this can be solved by setting the resolver of the device hosting pi-hole to an external DNS like 8.8.8.8 (Google).
+Then, device knows that if it needs to act as a DNS client, it should look at the external DNS.

+For the tailnet, one also needs to use the flag `--assign-dns=false` to ensure Tailscale doesn’t overwrite the DNS settings of the device with pi-hole from the previous paragraph with the device's own IP (leading to the mentioned recursion).

+Therefore,
+- before installing pi-hole into my server, I will turn off tailnet so that first I only have to deal with the local network.
+- while installing pi-hole into my server, I need to make sure to make sure to set up an external DNS (this is to avoid the recursion in my local network)
+- after installing pi-hole into my server, I need to turn on tailscale with `--assign-dns=false` (to avoid the recursion in my tailnet)